AImotion-Bavaria/parlap/Code/Emmtrix/Hungarian/AdjustedForTesting/parallel_4/README.md

 ## Configuration

 ### 1. Problem Size
 In `_emx_s_hungarian.c`, the problem size has to be set.
-It is also necessary to manually define the block size N_50, which is half of N. (Only integer block sizes are supported!)
+It is also necessary to manually define the block size N_25, N_50, N_75.
+(Only integer block sizes are supported!)
 Example:

 ```c